Lisa F. Schneider, MD, FACS

 Dr. Schneider is an expert microsurgeon, trained in and practicing all major aspects of plastic and reconstructive surgery.
 A strong advocate for women and women’s health issues, she emphasizes patient-centered care combined with the highest level of technique.
-Dr. Schneider has a longstanding interest in breast reconstruction, both using implants and the body’s own tissue.
+Dr. Schneider has a long-standing interest in breast reconstruction, whether by using implants or the body’s own tissue.
 Some of the techniques that she offers include DIEP (deep inferior epigastric perforator) free flaps, stacked DIEP flaps and non-abdominal free flaps, including PAP (profunda artery perforator) and LTP (lateral thigh perforator) flaps.
 She also is the co-director of the Program for Lymphedema Surgery at the Institute for Advanced Reconstruction, where she performs free lymph node transfer, lymphaticovenous anastomosis (LVA) as well as other related procedures and directs multi-hospital prospective clinical trials in order to advance the treatment of this disease.
 This is facilitated by her membership in the International Society of Lymphology (ISL), which brings together worldwide experts in the area of lymphedema.

 Dr. Schneider was part of an elite group chosen for directed six-year training combining general and plastic surgery, the most selective residency category in the United States.
 Dr. Schneider trained in plastic and reconstructive surgery at the Institute for Reconstructive Plastic Surgery (IRPS) at New York University Langone Medical Center and Bellevue Hospital Center, one of the oldest and most prestigious programs in the country.
 She received training from international experts in all aspects of plastic surgery, including aesthetic, reconstruction, hand and microsurgery.
 She pursued additional training at IRPS in microsurgical reconstruction in order to maximize her ability to reconstruct the most challenging surgical problems.